unionfindbee/demo-oneplatform/README.md

 Note: You may need to adjust your package visibility settings to Public to allow Mayhem to access your Docker image from the GitHub Container Registry.
 Go to your package in your GitHub repository and select Package Settings.
 Then, under Package Visibility, set the package to Public.

 7. Switch to the vulnerable branch and create a pull request to merge it with the main branch of your forked repository.
 The Mayhem for Code and API GitHub Actions will automatically begin, building a Docker image of the vulnerable Golang weather application.
 Mayhem will fuzz the image and conduct regression and behavior testing on the updated target applications.
 Detailed results can be found on the PR or the Mayhem server, as well as in the Security tab.

-Refer to the example [GitHub Actions integration in the repository](link-to-example-in-repository) for detailed steps and code snippets.

 ### Reports